KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 In some worlds,
 Theon is the gate —
-the axis through which souls remember.
+the axis through which essences remember.

 In others,
 the gate becomes the path.